basttran/qualifyR/README.md

 * Progress bar and record confirmations
 * Plot area (you probably do not want to viz' while you label, as rigor often requires.
 Still, (1) it can be used for demos and (2) may be useful for other activities...?)
 * 'Loose' authentication, if you need the contribution of several labelers
+* Add support for other types of content...?